ITotalJustice/libhaze/README.md

 - console_main_loop.hpp was changed to accept a stop_token to allow signalling for exit from another thread.
 - console_main_loop.hpp was changed to remove console gfx code.
 - `SuspendAndWaitForFocus()` loop now sleeps thread instead of spinlooping until focus state changes.
+- added event callback for when files are created, deleted, written and read .

 ...and that's it!
 The rest of haze is unchanged :)